Webster’s dictionary defines 'recrudescence’ as “increased severity of a disease after a remission.”

 We often imagine a time when everyone sat and read the morning paper or tuned in to the evening news out of some profound sense of citizenship.
 This is a myth.
 Yes, these were the primary sources of information for our society, and we often watched them because we had few better options.
 (I recall watching CNN’s Crossfire every day, thinking to myself I hate this.)
 But it is also true that people engaged with good journalism because it was packaged with things they actually wanted.
 They read a few items on the frontpage and then flipped to the classifieds.
 They sat through 20 minutes of international, national, and local news before the sports scores.

 News was bundled with other valuable goods.
 Through technology and distrust, we have unbundled that product into its constituent parts — and now we’re curious and furious about why people don’t want the standalone news part anymore.
 We have tried covering the news in candy coating and marketing it like a new toy, but fundamentally we are running into the same problem: People don’t want to eat their vegetables.
-And they’re starting to get wise to wrap the medicine in a slice of cheese.
+And they’re starting to get wise to us wrapping the medicine in a slice of cheese.

 This isn’t a new problem.
 But we’re starting to see the downstream effects.